 The Effects of Fiscal Decentralization on Publicly Provided Services and Labor Markets

-This paper studies how fiscal decentralization affects local services.
-It exploits a 1993 reform that increased the fiscal autonomy of Italian municipalities by introducing a local property tax.
-The identification leverages cross-municipal variation in the degree of decentralization stemming from Allied bombings during WWII.
-Decentralization reduced overall spending, but expanded municipal services, such as nursery schools.
-These effects are larger in areas with higher political competition.
-The paper also investigates how these changes in local services affected the labor markets.
-Decentralization, likely through expanded nursery schools, increased female labor supply, reducing the gender gap in employment.
+This paper studies how fiscal decentralization affects labor supply.
+It explores a 1993 reform that increased the fiscal autonomy of Italian municipalities by replacing government transfers with revenues from a local property tax.
+Our identification leverages cross-municipal variation in the degree of decentralization that stems from differences in the average age of buildings caused by bombings during WWII.
+Decentralization expanded municipal services, such as nursery schools.
+These effects are larger in areas with greater political competition.
+The paper then investigates how the reform affected labor markets.
+Decentralization increased female labor supply—probably through expanded availability of nursery schools—thereby reducing the gender gap in employment.

 JEL Classification: H71, H75, J20, H77, I21